petemihaylov/ai-monitoring/README.md

 Create a simple HTML page with a few buttons:

-[GET ALL LOGS] => Creates a table of all the predictions (with all data) ordered from most recent to most old.
+* [GET ALL LOGS] => Creates a table of all the predictions (with all data) ordered from most recent to most old.
-[GET LOGS FOR ID] => Input an ID and create a table with all predictions for that model ID ordered from most recent to most old.
+* [GET LOGS FOR ID] => Input an ID and create a table with all predictions for that model ID ordered from most recent to most old.
-[GET STATUS] => Creates a table with each unique model and the status ID and average responseTime
+* [GET STATUS] => Creates a table with each unique model and the status ID and average responseTime

-Don’t focus on
-Make it look pretty
+> Don’t focus on making it look pretty

-Send in your answer by creating a PR in the repo
+**Send in your answer by creating a PR in the repo**

 ## Bonus